Ginurx/Blender-ACES-Config/README.md

 | `default_sequencer` | Default color space sequencer is working in.<br>Alpha blending can be quite different with different color space.<br>Pick a color space of which the color primaries either be ACES AP1 or the one in which your contents are to be delivered.<br>This option can be changed in Blender's color management panel per project. |
 | `color_picking`     | This is the most tricky part of the configuration.
 The RGB color numbers you see in color picker panel are always in scene linear space which is ACEScg in ACES workflow.<br>But a wide gamut color space can't be displayed on a typical sRGB monitor.<br>In order to pick a color by our eyes, a transform had to be introduced, i.e. the `color_picking` role. <br>Typically, this shall match your output transform such as `Output - sRGB`, `Output - P3D65`. <br>The default value is `Utility - sRGB - Texture` which is a "standard" sRGB transform without ACES RRT.
 This will give you traditional look.<br>Remember, in Blender, the RGB color numbers in color picker are always in scene linear color space.
 It can be different with what you see.
 Maybe blender should provide a way to pick color in user specified color space. |

-You should leave the other entry entries intact.
+You should leave the other entries intact.